Micke-K/IntuneManagement/README.md

 Custom columns is supported.
 The script will by default add id, displayName and description with exception for some object types.
 These are configured in the EndpointManager.ps1 and  EndpointManagerInfo.psm1 files.

-Custom columns can be added for each Object Type in the detealed view of an Object.
+Custom columns can be added for each Object Type in the detailed view of an Object.

-Custom Columuns settings are stored in the regitry, in HKCU\SOFTWARE\CloudAPIPowerShellManagement\EndpointManager\ObjectColumns\\*ObjectType*.
+Custom Columns settings are stored in the regitry, in HKCU\SOFTWARE\CloudAPIPowerShellManagement\EndpointManager\ObjectColumns\\*ObjectType*.

 The *ObjectType* value represents the ViewItem ID specified in the EndpointManager.ps1 and EndpointManagerInfo.psm1 files.
 This is also the same as the parent folder when items are exported.